carlosmn/work-offload/README.md

 ==============================

-This is an implementation in Java of an Optimal Partitioning Algorithm.
+This is an implementation in Java of an Optimal Partitioning Algorithm (MCOP algorithm by Wu et al.).

 The algorithm takes a weighted graph as input which represents your application's operations/calculations as the nodes and the communication between them as the edges.
-Each node has two costs: the first is the cost of performing the operation locally (e.g. on a phone) and the second is the cost of performing it elsewhere (e.g. in the cloud).
+Each node has two costs: the first is the cost of performing the operation locally (e.g. on the mobile phone) and the second is the cost of performing it elsewhere (e.g. in the cloud).
 The weight of the edges is the communication cost to the offloaded computation.
-It is assumed that the communication cost between operations in each location are negligible.
+It is assumed that the communication cost between operations in the same location are negligible.

 The result contains information about the costs and reports which operations should be performed locally and which should be offloaded.

-There are different cost models in order to choose what you want to optimise for (time, energy cost or a balance).
+There are different cost models in order to choose what you want to optimize for (time, energy cost or a balance).
 You can also create your custom cost model if these do not satisfy your needs.

 In order to avoid adding more work to an operation which is already